xiongxhc/simple-time-series-stock/README.md

 # Simple Time Series Stock

-A simple view of time series chart on the US Stock Exchange.
+A simple view of a time series chart on the US Stock Exchange.

-## Tech

-- [React](https://reactjs.org//) - node.js network app framework

 ## Available Scripts